Exo Skryer: A JAX-accelerated sub-stellar atmospheric retrieval framework: The Exo Skryer Framework

 where $T_{\rm int}$ [K] is the internal temperature, $T_{\rm irr}$ [K] the irradiation temperature, $\gamma_{\rm v}$ the ratio between the visible and infrared grey opacity and $\mu_{\star}$ the stellar zenith angle.

 However, the \citet{Guillot_2010} profile tends toward an isothermal limit at small optical depth under the semi-grey, constant-opacity assumptions.
-This isothermal behaviour has been shown, when used in retrieval and T-p recovery contexts, to produce potentially unreliable results \citep[e.g.][]{Blecic_2017, Barstow_2020b, Dobbs-Dixon_2022}.
-Following a similar idea to the modified Milne profile in Section \ref{sec:Milne}, I propose modifying the Guillot profile utilising a flexible Hopf-like function.
-Where, for a global mean T-p profile, I assume $\mu_{\star}$ = 1/$\sqrt{3}$ and
+This isothermal behaviour has been shown, when used in retrieval and $T$-$p$ recovery contexts, to produce potentially unreliable results \citep[e.g.][]{Blecic_2017, Barstow_2020b, Dobbs-Dixon_2022}.
+Following a similar idea to the modified Milne profile in Section \ref{sec:Milne}, I propose modifying the Guillot profile utilising a flexible Hopf-like function, where, for a global mean $T$-$p$ profile, I assume $\mu_{\star}$ = 1/$\sqrt{3}$ and

-where $q_{\rm int}$ is the parametrised Hopf function for the internal radiation, and $q_{\rm irr}$ the parametrised Hopf function for the incident radiation, where both use the stretched exponential form in Eq. \eqref{eq:q}. $f_{\rm hem}$ [0, 1] is the hemispheric energy redistribution factor \citep[e.g.][]{Guillot_2010}, which typically takes values of 1 (sub-stellar point), 0.5 (dayside redistribution), and 0.25 (4$\pi$ hemisphere redistribution).
+where $q_{\rm int}$ is the parameterised Hopf function for the internal radiation, and $q_{\rm irr}$ the parameterised Hopf function for the incident radiation, where both use the stretched exponential form in Eq. \eqref{eq:q}. $f_{\rm hem}$ [0, 1] is the hemispheric energy redistribution factor \citep[e.g.][]{Guillot_2010}, which typically takes values of 1 (sub-stellar point), 0.5 (dayside redistribution), and 0.25 (4$\pi$ hemisphere redistribution).
 In this study, I assume a constant $f_{\rm hem}$ = 0.25.

 Since for hot Jupiters $T_{\rm eq}^{4}$ $\gg$ $T_{\rm int}^{4}$, the influence of the internal flux Hopf function is small and $q_{\rm int}$ can be returned to the Eddington approximation, $q_{\rm int}$ = 2/3, lowering the number of overall retrieved parameters.
-The irradiated flux Hopf function has the most impact on the modified Guillot T-p profile.
+The irradiated flux Hopf function has the most impact on the modified Guillot $T$-$p$ profile.
 For recovering suitable retrieval parameters, I forgo relating $q_{\rm irr, 0}$ to the skin temperature as in the modified Milne profile, instead directly retrieving 0 $<$ $q_{\rm irr, 0}$ $\le$ 2/3 and setting $q_{\rm irr, \infty}$ = 2/3.
-In Figure \ref{fig:Guillot}, I show an example of this modified T-p parametrisation, which shows the added upper atmosphere flexibility of this scheme compared to the original \citet{Guillot_2010} formulation.
-Overall, the required retrieval parameters for this scheme are $T_{\rm int}$ [K], $T_{\rm eq}$ [K], $\kappa_{\rm ir}$ [cm$^{2}$ g$^{-1}$], $\gamma_{\rm v}$, $q_{\rm irr, 0}$, $p_{\rm t}$ [dyne] and $\beta$ for seven total if $f_{\rm hem}$ is kept fixed.
+For ultra hot Jupiters, where more complex temperature inversion behaviour is desirable, retrieving 0 $<$ $q_{\rm irr, 0}$ $<$ 1 can offer even more flexibility.
+In Figure \ref{fig:Guillot}, I show an example of this modified $T$-$p$ parameterisation, which shows the added upper atmosphere flexibility of this scheme compared to the original \citet{Guillot_2010} formulation.
+Overall, the required retrieval parameters for this scheme are $T_{\rm int}$ [K], $T_{\rm eq}$ [K], $\kappa_{\rm ir}$ [cm$^{2}$ g$^{-1}$], $\gamma_{\rm v}$, $q_{\rm irr, 0}$, $p_{\rm t}$ [dyne cm$^{-2}$] and $\beta$ for seven total if $f_{\rm hem}$ is kept fixed.